BlackArch/blackarch/docs/HOWTO-DEV.md

 - Any work is much appreciated.
 Even if it's a version bump on a package or a typo-fix.

 - Try to automate anything you can and share the tools with us.
-Now you can help write the script framework with Noptrix
+Now you can help write the script framework with noptrix

 ## Packaging style